DIY Soothing Eczema Cream for Dry, Painful Skin

 Eczema is a catch-all label for any skin rash that is characterized by dry, flakey skin, itching, red oozing rash, or unsightly scaly-ness.
 It is most often treated with cortisone creams or immune suppressant creams that curb the symptoms.
-This herbal eczema cream is rich in moisturizing oils and nourishing botanicals that hydrate the tissues, as well as botanicals and probiotics to nourish the skin encouraging normal cell growth.
+This herbal eczema cream is rich in moisturizing oils and nourishing botanicals that hydrate the tissues, as well as botanicals and probiotics, to nourish the skin encouraging normal cell growth.
 While you can use this as an eczema cream, it isn’t a medicated lotion.
 This is safe to use for any skin issue that needs a little extra moisture.

 What is eczema?

 Eczema is a catch-all term for a skin rash.
 No one really knows what causes it.
 It might be caused by food allergies, toxins, or even stress.
 Herbalists teach that when the liver and kidneys are overwhelmed dealing with toxins or allergies, the excess toxins in the body can be pushed out to the skin.
 If there are too many toxins, the skin can become compromised and eczema can result.
-While the person suffering with eczema may think eczema is the problem, eczema might actually be a symptom of a systemic issue in the body.
+While the person suffering from eczema may think eczema is the problem, eczema might actually be a symptom of a systemic issue in the body.

 Many naturopaths recommend that those who suffer from eczema remove common allergens like wheat, eggs, nuts, and dairy products, as well as sugar and alcohol, from their diet, while they are healing from eczema.
 Once the skin issue is fully resolved these common allergens are reintroduced to the diet one at a time.
 Detailed notes are kept during this time, to ascertain whether the eczema is associated with one of the common food allergens.